Terry Anderson (American football)

-Terry C. Anderson (born January 10, 1955) is an American former professional football wide receiver in the National Football League (NFL) for the Miami Dolphins, the Washington Redskins, and the San Francisco 49ers.
-He played college football at Bethune-Cookman University and was selected in the twelfth round of the 1977 NFL draft.
+Terry C. Anderson (born January 10, 1955) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Miami Dolphins, the Washington Redskins, and the San Francisco 49ers.
+He played college football for the Bethune–Cookman Wildcats and was selected 321st overall in the 12th round of the 1977 NFL draft.

 Anderson is now a dean of students and football coach at Rangeview High School in Aurora, Colorado.